vidhi-thakur/Cash_Register_Manager/README.md

 ## Extras: -
 1. Second input is only visible after the first input is given
 2. Displays error message when data is not valid

+P.S.
+If you like the repo do give it a star ⭐